Last Updated: September 6th, 2023 by Jake Cain

 Save Money on Food

-While your outside the park, spend some time in Wrigleyville.
+While you are outside the park, spend some time in Wrigleyville.
 There are always hawkers selling cheap sausages and beer, and prices are better than inside the park.

 Food at Wrigley Field that You Shouldn’t Miss

+Newer parks in the MLB have put a lot of focus on making amenities like food choices really amazing.
+Wrigley is not one of those parks.
 Food at the park is underwhelming.
 Even the deep dish pizza, a Chicago staple, is unimpressive.
 Eat in Wrigleyville before you come in.
 If you must, though, stick with what Chicago does best: sausages and dogs.
+You can’t go wrong with this classic ballpark food in a classic ballpark.

 Wrigley Hosts a Century of History – via Flickr user Mr Hicks46